GenevieveF/Diehl-Cook_2015_Brian2/README.md

-# "Unsupervised Learning of Digit Recognition using Spike-Timing-Dependent Plasticity" updated for Brian 2 and Python 3
+# Diehl & Cook 2015 Code for Brian 2

 This is an updated version of the original code written by Peter U. Diehl to work with Brian 2 and Python 3.

 Original Paper: Diehl & Cook, 'Unsupervised learning of digit recognition using spike-timing-dependent plasticity', 2015

 Link: https://www.frontiersin.org/journals/computational-neuroscience/articles/10.3389/fncom.2015.00099/full

 Original Code: https://github.com/peter-u-diehl/stdp-mnist